-• Use Cookie Persistence (recommended) Leave this default option to have the BIG-IP system create a new cookie persistence profile (cookie insert mode).
+• Use Cookie Persistence (recommended) - If you chose SSL pass-through, "(recommended)" does not appear Leave this default option to have the BIG-IP system create a new cookie persistence profile (cookie insert mode).
 With Cookie persistence, the BIG-IP system uses an HTTP cookie stored on the client's computer to allow the client to reconnect to the same server previously visited.
 We recommend this method for most configurations, except for SSL pass-through.